Rocky Wood: Affiliations and award nominations

-Wood was an active member and president of the Horror Writers Association (HWA), serving a two-year term from 1 November 2010 (having previously served a term from 2008–10 as a Trustee).
+Wood was an active member and president of the Horror Writers Association (HWA), serving a two-year term from 1 November 2010 (having previously served a term from 2008 to 2010 as a trustee).
+He was the first author from outside North America or Europe to hold the position of president of the HWA.
 He was re-elected to a further two-year term in 2012.
 He was also an active member of International Thriller Writers (ITW).

-Wood was president of the Australian American Association (Victoria) in Australia from 2008–2010 and was elected a Life Member in September 2010; and was a member of the Australian Logistics Council from 2008 to 2012.
+Wood was president of the Australian American Association (Victoria) in Australia from 2008 to 2010, and was elected a life member in September 2010.
+He was also a member of the Australian Logistics Council from 2008 to 2012.

 He was nominated for the HWA's Bram Stoker Award for Superior Achievement in Non-Fiction for Stephen King: Uncollected, Unpublished (2006) and Stephen King: The Non-Fiction (2009).
 He won the Bram Stoker Award for Superior Achievement in Non-Fiction for Stephen King: A Literary Companion (2011).
 He was a member of the Australian Horror Writers Association.
-He served as Guest Judge (Edited Publications) for the Australian Shadows Award, 2010.
+He served as guest judge (Edited Publications) for the Australian Shadows Award, 2010.

 Wood's first mainstream fiction was the graphic novel, Horrors!
 Great Tales of Fear and Their Creators (McFarland, 2010), a re-imagining of events in 19th century horror, illustrated by Glenn Chadbourne.
-Horrors! was nominated both for a Black Quill Non-Fiction Award and a for Best Illustrated Book or Graphic Novel in the 2010 Aurealis Awards.
+Horrors! was nominated both for a Black Quill Non-Fiction Award and a for Best Illustrated Book or Graphic Novel in the 2011 Aurealis Awards.
 His second graphic novel was Witch Hunts: A Graphic History of the Burning Times (McFarland, 2012), examining the witch hunting phenomenon that plagued Europe and New England.
 It is co-written by Lisa Morton and illustrated by Greg Chapman and won the Bram Stoker Award for Superior Achievement on a Graphic Novel in 2012.